isovalent/ebpf-docs/docs/linux/syscall/BPF_MAP_UPDATE_ELEM.md

 If this flag is set, the command will make sure that the given key doesn't exist yet.
 If the same key already exists when this command is executed the `-EEXIST` error number will be returned.

 !!! note
-    Array map types are always pre-allocated and have all keys from `0` to `max_entries`-`1` set to zero, so commands with this flag set will alway fail.
+    Array map types are always pre-allocated and have all keys from `0` to `max_entries`-`1` set to zero, so commands with this flag set will always fail.

 #### `BPF_EXISTS`